-Lastly, the competitive landscape was changing quickly due to more competitive company pivots, easy of access to consumers, and increased technology adoption as large companies began to strategize how best to integrate VR into production pipelines.
+Lastly, the competitive landscape was changing quickly due to more competitive company pivots, ease of access to consumers, and increased technology adoption as large companies began to strategize how best to integrate VR into production pipelines.
 It was exciting to be a part of the VR/AR integration process at several companies.
 Watching how it directly transformed production pipelines was eye-opening.

 Less Is More

 Over the course of the two years of development, the VR gaming consumer landscape had also evolved quite a bit.
 A lot of great games were being released that helped establish more of a standard in VR UX design, hardware had improved quite a bit with better tracking, there was great middleware integration that was practically seamless, and VR storefronts were turning into VR homes for consumers to hop into as a launch point for additional content.
 A lot of what was developed in MageWorks two years prior was no longer relevant in its current form and really needed a makeover that removed outdated or unnecessary content given the standards that had evolved in VR content.
 MageWorks was turning into “bit-rot,” and it was time to look back at the past couple years and evaluate what to do with the early-access project.
 I needed to figure out the best approach to formally launch the game – if there was to be a launch.
 During all of this “platform” development, I had landed a Title License Agreement (TLA) with Sony to get MageWorks onto PSVR.
 This was a great idea at the time we submitted the design doc for consideration, but given the time that had passed during the business development shift, the console market was nearing the end of its life cycle until next-generation hardware was released.